The Data Behind Amazon’s Logistics and Fulfillment Play

 Going More Senior

-60% of the advertised senior vacancies require at least 4 years of experience.
-That’s not to say that experienced logistics services aren’t in demand – over 10% stipulate at least 7 years of experience.
-Diving into the senior positions a little further, it became clear exactly where the company is moving – cross-border trade and international logistics, while improving courier delivery.
+60% of the advertised senior vacancies require at least four years of experience, with over 10% asking at least seven years.
+Diving into the senior positions a little further, it becomes clear exactly where the company is moving – cross-border trade and international logistics, while improving courier delivery.

-The lion’s share of the fourteen jobs requiring over ten years of experience are either technology related, like a principal machine learning scientist, or international freight, whether it’s a EU Supply Chain Program manager, a senior intermodal manager, or a principal for Amazon Global Logistics’ (AGL) cross-border unit.
+The lion’s share of the fourteen jobs requiring over ten years of experience are either technology-related, like a principal machine learning scientist, or deal with international freight, whether it’s a EU Supply Chain Program manager, a senior intermodal manager, or a principal for Amazon Global Logistics’ (AGL) cross-border unit.

 There are also four non-assistant logistics roles in Amazon’s secretive Lab126, responsible for Amazon’s in-house devices like Kindle and Echo.
 These positions are focused on operational roles for rapid manufacturing, inventive packaging, and fulfillment.
 However, logistics positions at Lab126 are far and few between, at just 1% of the open jobs there (compared to a baseline company rate of 5%).